Due to the snow storm and snow removal there will be no parking on Main Street Until Further Notice

 While by no means an exhaustive list of updates, several notable dates and actions of the Village’s progress include:

-• February 1, 2024, the CSC Task Force completed the Communitywide GHG Inventory, which is a “High Impact Action” that earns 16 points towards the CSC program.
+The CSC Task Force completed the Communitywide GHG Inventory, which is a “High Impact Action” that earns 16 points towards the CSC program.
 The completion of this Communitywide GHG Emissions report was made possible largely due to the valuable contributions of the Hudson Valley Regional Council, which provided essential community-wide energy consumption data and supplied a report template detailing data collection methods.
 Having a communitywide energy consumption report will help the Village identify areas for improvement.

 11 Ways to Reduce Your Impact on the Environment… TODAY